 Sometimes injured employees do not receive the correct amount of money in monthly workers’ compensation payments.
 Understanding the difference between temporary partial disability and temporary total disability is an important part of making sure you are receiving the benefits to which you are entitled.
+If you have any questions about temporary partial disability vs. temporary total disability, the dedicated attorneys at Smith Hulsey Law are here to help.

 After you have suffered an injury in a workplace accident, you are probably concerned with recovering as much compensation as possible.
 The medical bills that are piling up and your ability to work effectively often causes stress and financial hardship.
 Receiving workers’ compensation benefits will help you and your family survive financially while you heal.
 Gainesville employees who become injured at work fall into the following four main categories of workers’ compensation: